4d/docs/docs/Project/exporting.md

 ## Compatibility issues

-In 4D projects, we have removed the support of obsolete features in order to focus on new, modern implementations.
+In 4D projects, we have removed the support of .4db features that were deprecated in order to focus on new, modern implementations.
 In particular:

 - The picture library no longer exists.
 During conversion, 4D exports all your images to the **resources** folder of the database.
 - Legacy style sheets are not converted.
 - Groups and users are not converted.
 - Form objects and form object properties have been updated (they now use the same grammar as for Dynamic forms).
 Deprecated parts are not supported (see [Legacy form objects and properties on Doc Center](https://doc.4d.com/4Dv17R4/4D/17-R4/Deprecated-or-removed-features-in-v17-product-range.200-4075256.en.html#4020272))'.
 In fact, we use the same grammar used for Dynamic forms.
 - Compatibility settings are reset as for a new database.
-Check the Conversion log to verify the status of compatibility settings for your database.
+See the Conversion log file to verify the status of compatibility settings for your database.

 ## And after?